mleykamp/BoardGames/PITCHME.md

 @color[red](Quick Terms)<BR>
 @color[blue](El Grande)
 @ol[list-bullets-black](false)
-- Same as Worker, also can be placed on a filled action space (no bonuses gained).
+- Same as Worker, also can be placed on a filled action space but no bonuses gained.
 @olend

 @snapend